 Baha Mar is home to several sites where you can see wildlife.
 The Sanctuary, where you can see nurse sharks and turtles, is one place you should go, and if you have more time, go to Flamingo Cay and the Aviary.

-Visit the Bimini Biological Field Station Foundation in South Bimini for an amazing shark encounter.
+Visit the Bimini Biological Field Station Foundation in South Bimini for amazing shark encounters.
 Purposed for shark conservation and research, the centre also welcomes visitors with the draw of petting and touching young sharks.

 To see and feed stingrays, sign up for a feeding tour while on the Abaco Islands.
 Brendal’s Dive Center in Green Turtle Cay, for example, offers you a snorkelling tour with a variety of marine life encounters.